 In Arizona, the statute of limitations is 1 year for misdemeanor theft and 7 years for felony theft.

 Most shoplifting cases are classified as a misdemeanor.
-This means that you can face charges for shoplifting after leaving the store for up to 1 year after committing the crime.
+This means that you can face shoplifting charges after leaving the store for up to 1 year after committing the crime.

 Sometimes it will take weeks or months for the store to file charges because of the constraints of video footage.
 Even if the store caught you on camera or a security guard saw you, it might take a while for the store to get a positive ID from the footage.
 If the store positively identifies you, they might check for other occurrences of shoplifting.
 They will look through their archives with facial recognition software to see if you were in the store on other occasions.